 When planning a Gorilla trekking safari in Uganda, visitors often inquire about the cost and pricing of the tour.
 This topic has been widely discussed on various forums worldwide.
 The cost of the safari is dependent on the number of travelers in the group.
 Generally, the larger the group, the lower the price per person.
 For instance, for a 3-day Gorilla trekking tour, we charge $540 per person when two people share in a group.
 However, this price excludes the Gorilla permit fee of $700.
-At Trek Africa Tours, we strive to cater to budget-conscious travelers as we understand that many clients are seeking lower-priced options.
+At Trek Africa Expeditions, we strive to cater to budget-conscious travelers as we understand that many clients are seeking lower-priced options.

 When planning a Gorilla trekking adventure in Uganda, it’s important to consider the overall cost.
 The cost of a Gorilla trekking permit is a significant factor to consider, with permits priced at USD700 per person.
 In addition to the permit, you’ll also need to consider the cost of accommodation, meals, transportation to and from Bwindi, and fuel for the round trip.

 At our company, we provide comprehensive Gorilla trekking packages that include all of these essential expenses.
 When you book a tour with us, you’ll have access to a knowledgeable and English-speaking driver guide, drinking water on board, and airport transfers.
 Whether you’re interested in a standard Gorilla trekking experience or a more immersive Gorilla habituation trek, we offer all-inclusive packages that take care of everything you need for an unforgettable adventure.